 - How will divorce affect the lives of the people that matter to me, like my children?

 - Can I have an amicable split with my spouse?
 If not, how can this process be more manageable?

 Divorce is the best option if you and your affair partner have decided the marriage is over.
 Seek legal advice and determine the best way to move forward.

 You might have an intense emotional connection with your lover and complete apathy for your spouse.
 Yet, you don’t want to stay with either person.

 You don’t have to choose either situation.

-When you’re married and in love with someone else, you might have thought, “I need to leave my spouse to be with my lover!”
-But instead, consider spending time on your own and break it off with both of them.
+When married to another woman and in love with someone else, a thought might have passed, “I need to leave my spouse to be with my lover!”
+But instead, consider just spending time, quality time together alone, and break it off with both.

-You can take the time to cultivate inner peace and tranquility.
-You can take a break from the stress and drama.
-You might even meet someone else that fits you even better than the others!
+Take the time to cultivate inner peace and tranquility.
+Taking a break from the stress and drama might also be a good idea.

+According to a CNN article, 20% of all are in love with someone else.
+Loving someone else other than your spouse is a challenging position for anyone.
+It’s a mix of intense, volatile, intense emotions and a great deal of uncertainty.
 You’ve experienced a life-changing and challenging situation.
-Loving someone else other than your spouse is a tough position for anyone.
-It’s a mix of intense, volatile emotions and a great deal of uncertainty.